Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

-~ We now describe how this algorithm could be used in the area of Particular Physics, in particular in searches for new phenomena at the Large Hadron Collider (LHC).
-This description and the results we provide exemplify a {\it use case} in our field domain, but are not to be taken as the optimal procedure to follow in a realistic analysis.
-The LHC's environment is very complex, and modelling the behaviour of collisions requires a sophisticated machinery that we are just approximating here.

-Let us first motivate the problem.
-The aim of Particle Physics is to understand the Laws of Nature at the most fundamental level.
-These laws do take very simple forms when described in terms of the right mathematical objects, but in terms of empirical probes they take tremendously complicated manifestations.

-A perfect example of this complexity is the LHC, one of the best probes of Nature we currently have, where massive amounts of data are collected and analysed to test the so-called Standard Model (SM) of Particle Physics.

-At the LHC, collision data is transformed into many measurements of SM observables, providing precise tests (per-cent and even per-mille precision) of the validity of the SM as a paradigm to explain Nature.
-And so far the SM has passed all these tests with flying colours.

-Yet we know the SM paradigm, albeit very successful, is not complete.
-The SM does not explain the Universe as we see it, where 95\% is made of dark stuff (Dark Energy and Dark Matter) the SM does not account for, and for the rest 5\% we do not understand how antimatter got out of the way, or how neutrinos got massive.

-Thus to answer the question {\it 'How does the Universe work?'} many experiments are looking for ways to find new phenomena, beyond the SM framework.
-At the LHC these searches take many forms, and here we are going to focus on certain types events where high energy jets are produced and new phenomena (beyond SM) could be found.
+~ In this section, we demonstrate how AA works considering the example of boosted jets at the LHC.
 The SM interactions do produce these jets, for example in the form of quarks and gluons which then hadronise in the detector.
 We will denote these {\it normal} events as two classes: {\it Top} and {\it QCD}, and later add a third SM class, {\it W-jet}.

-Searches are focused on finding some anomaly in the behaviour of these jets which indicates the presence of a new set of laws at play.
-Here we simulate anomalies produced by new particles, which we will denote as {\it resonances} leading to jets with 2-, 3- or 4-prongs ($R_{2,3,4}$), or new effective interactions which we denote as {\it EFT}~\footnote{EFT interactions correspond to Higgs production in association with a Z-boson as described in Ref.~\cite{Freitas:2019hbk} and switching on a coefficient $c_{HW}$ as defined in Ref.~\cite{Degrande:2016dqg} within the limits obtained in Ref.~\cite{Ellis:2018gqa}.
-The $R_{2,3,4}$ examples were generated with a RS model decaying into boosted $ZZ$, boosted $t\bar t$ and $hh$ with $h\to$ 4 jet, respectively.}.
+Searches are focused on finding some anomaly in the behaviour of these jets which would indicate the presence of a new set of laws at play.
+We simulate anomalies produced by new particles, which we denote as {\it resonances} leading to jets with 2-, 3- or 4-prongs ($R_{2,3,4}$), or new effective interactions which we denote as {\it EFT}.
+The EFT interactions correspond to Higgs production in association with a Z-boson as described in Ref.~\cite{Freitas:2019hbk} and switching on a coefficient $c_{HW}$ as defined in Ref.~\cite{Degrande:2016dqg} within the limits obtained in Ref.~\cite{Ellis:2018gqa}.